• Skip to primary navigation

 Free Crochet Floor Pouf Pattern

-Kim from 733, Mandy from Sugar Bee Crafts and I have been having fun hosting Project Crochet all month long.
-Before wrapping up this series I wanted to share the Crochet Floor Pouf Pattern that I completed.
-I was inspired by all of the crochet/knit floor poufs in stores because they seem to be everywhere now!
+Kim from 733, Mandy from Sugar Bee Crafts, and I have been having fun hosting Project Crochet all month long.
+Before wrapping up this series, I wanted to share this easy crochet pouf pattern that I completed.

 Crochet Floor Pouf